Fall 2020 Intercounty (birth year 2011 and earlier) Information

 Q: Do we need to purchase a special InterCounty uniform?

-A: Yes (Fall 2017 every player needs to purchase a new kit).
-Information about a full kit will be offered at registration, which includes 2 jerseys (1 white, 1 blue), and shorts.
-This kit will can be used for several seasons, as the Fall 2017 is a refresh year, as the older model has been discontinued and our supplier is no longer able to source these kits for us.
+A: Yes, information about a full kit will be offered at registration, which includes 2 jerseys (1 white, 1 blue), and shorts.
+This kit can be used for several seasons.
+The link to purchase uniforms is shown above

 Q: Who is eligible to play in the U19 age group?